emeric0101/PHPAngular/README.md

 ## The simpliest way to angularise the world !

 ### Changelog
+- Using php-di for injection (you must update the api.php into /web)

 ### Todo
-- [ ] Using php-di for dependency injection
+- [x] Using php-di for dependency injection
-- [ ] Using fast route for request
 - [x] EntityManager client side
 - [x] Entity generator from server client side
 - [x] RepositoryService client side